Aliases for HDAC9 Gene

 GeneCards Summary for HDAC9 Gene

 HDAC9 (Histone Deacetylase 9) is a Protein Coding gene.
-Diseases associated with HDAC9 include peters anomaly and gastrointestinal neuroendocrine tumor.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include transcription factor binding and histone deacetylase binding.
-An important paralog of this gene is HDAC10.
+Diseases associated with HDAC9 include Cutaneous T Cell Lymphoma and Maxillary Cancer.
+Among its related pathways are Cyclins and Cell Cycle Regulation and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding and histone deacetylase binding.
+An important paralog of this gene is HDAC5.

 UniProtKB/Swiss-Prot Summary for HDAC9 Gene